 A golf swing is like a huge wagon wheel.
 That is one way you could imagine it, if you want to learn how to align your swing for hitting golf balls just right.
-According to 7-time PGA Champion Joey Sindelar, you have to use your imagination to develop this skill, starting by picturing your swing as a large wheel that would fit over your entire body.
+According to PGA TOUR Champ Joey Sindelar, you have to use your imagination to develop this skill, starting by picturing your swing as a large wheel that would fit over your entire body.

 For right-handers, the hub of the wheel is your left shoulder, and it anchors the whole thing together.
 At the bottom of the golf swing, your left arm should be completely straight from the shoulder down, and that’s where your club hits the ground or, “where the door closes” as Sindelar says.
 The right arm remains folded.